IyesGames/minewars/doc/src/gameplay.md

    - all tiles in a cluster are given to the region that would have the majority of the cluster if the tiles were land
  - Any disputed tiles are given to the city with the larger region (to increase the power imbalance)

+The power imbalance is beneficial to gameplay, because it gives every city unique gameplay characteristics and implications.
+When owning multiple cities, it will affect how players plan their road networks and defenses.

 ## Starting Cities

 The **starting cities** at the beginning of the game are chosen, so that